dhpollack/resume/source/edx-posting-response.md

 - Fluency in regional languages a plus.
   * _Part of my reason for moving to Berlin was to learn a foreign language using only free online tools, and starting from nothing, I taught myself German to conversationally fluency in less than two years without ever taking a tradition language course (upper intermediate)._
 - Demonstrated working knowledge of educational technologies, deploying SaaS technologies, or content production.
-  * _I'm very familiar with many internet related technologies.
-In fact, this site exemplifies many content production technologies because I wanted to improve upon the traditional way of preparing a CV._
+  * _I am an expert in many internet technologies.
+In fact, this site exemplifies many of my content production skills._
 - Advanced Degree preferred (ideally in Education, Management, or other related fields).
   * _Not yet.
 I scored in the [99th percentile](edx-resume.html#gmat) on the GMAT, but delayed my decision to pursue an MBA in order to do a self-directed exploration of online educational technologies, because I believe the internet will revolutionize education._